 A student must complete at least 16 credits of Computer Science electives and at least 16 credits each in at least two Social Sciences Streams.
 The structure of streams is defined in Appendix.
 B.Tech.
 Project /Independent project/Independent study/Undergraduate Research will not count towards this requirement.
-UGC may approve some other relevant courses (e.g., Maths/CSE etc.) to be counted as CSE/SSH courses for this purpose.
+AAC may approve some other relevant courses (e.g., Maths/CSE etc.) to be counted as CSE/SSH courses for this purpose.
 Online courses of the respective discipline (i.e. online courses with CSE/SSH course code), if done in the last four semesters will count towards this requirement.

 - 6. A B.Tech.
 Project (BTP) is not compulsory for this program.
 A student opting for BTP, may take a total of 8 to 12 credits of BTP, spread over a minimum of 2 semesters, with no more than 8 credits in a semester.
 A student not completing BTP credits will have to forgo the partial BTP credits earned earlier and it will not be counted towards the credit requirement of 156 credits. - 7.
 A student may take "Independent Project" or "Independent Study" or "Undergraduate Research" courses for 1, 2, or 4 credits in a semester.
 No more than 8 of these credits can count towards satisfying the credit requirements of the degree.
 Only students with satisfactory CGPA (at least 7.5) or with a strong interest in some area (the faculty advisor to determine this) and CGPA of at least 7.0 can take these courses.
-These and BTP credits do not count towards elective/stream credit requirements and are treated as open electives.

-- 8. Rests of the credits are considered as "open electives" and the student can choose any courses from these. - 9.
+These and BTP credits do not count towards elective/stream credit requirements and are treated as open electives. - 8.
+Rests of the credits are considered as "open electives" and the student can choose any courses from these. - 9.
 A student can take maximum 2, 2xx level courses in 3rd and 4th year.
+The 2xx level core courses listed in Semester 5 or later will not count towards this clause.